asreview/asreview/docs/source/data_labeled.rst

 These Benchmark Datasets are directly available in the software.
 During the :ref:`project_create:Add Dataset` step of the project setup, there is a panel with all the datasets.
 The datasets can be selected and used directly.
-Benchmark datasets are also available via the :doc:`cli`.
+Benchmark datasets are also available via the :doc:`simulation_cli`.
 Use the prefix ``benchmark:`` followed by the identifier of the dataset (see `Systematic Review Datasets <https://github.com/asreview/systematic-review-datasets>`_ repository).
 For example, to use the Van de Schoot et al. (2017) dataset, use